Conditional evaluation

 not expressions.
 However, when we're working with

-that was missing an
+expressions, an if that was missing an

-wouldn't have a result or type if the
+else wouldn't have a result or type if the

-predicate evaluated to False
+predicate evaluated to False, so it would

 be nonsensical.
 It is an if *expression* rather than an if *statement*.
 This is an important distinction and worth stressing.
 An if expression must evaluate to a value, whereas an if statement can leave off the else clause as a shorthand for the 'do nothing' action.
 It still would not make sense to leave off the 'else' clause from an if-expression in a dynamically typed language.